nathanyarnold/dicom_api/README.md

 To help with development and integration testing, I used a Postman collection.
 For your convenience, it is available in `public/docs/PocketHealth API.postman_collection.json`

+## Unit Tests

+The test didn't explicitly ask for unit-test, but I do believe they are good practice.
+I didn't want to get bogged-down in writing a ton for a test like this thought.
+Instead, I added jest, and mocked up two tests: one for the util I use to output JSON responses, and the other for the simple PING GET endpoint.
+I did this to demonstrate _how_ I would do it for this application.

 ## Running the Application: "Get Started"

 First, download the application: